Perrigo shares rise as deadline for appealing €1.6bn Irish tax bill nears

 Listed pharmaceutical giant has signalled its intention to appeal Revenue’s tax assessment

+Perrigo, which acquired Irish pharma group Elan in late 2013, has signalled its intention to appeal the decision to the Tax Appeals Commission, the deadline for which falls on December 28th

-Shares in pharma giant Perrigo rose in New York in early trading on Wednesday, just ahead of the deadline for appealing its €1.64 billion Irish tax assessment.
+Shares in pharma giant Perrigo rose more than 10 per cent at one point in New York on Wednesday, just ahead of the deadline for appealing its €1.64 billion Irish tax assessment.

 The company’s stock has been under pressure since it emerged that Revenue here was pursuing it for back taxes relating to the sale in 2013 of rights to the company’s blockbuster multiple sclerosis drug Tysabri.